S.H.I.E.L.D.: S.T.A.K.E.

 S.T.A.K.E.
 (Special Threat Assessment for Known Extranormalities) is a S.H.I.E.L.D. subsidiary that specializes in dealing with supernatural occurrences.
 S.T.A.K.E. first appeared in S.H.I.E.L.D.
 Vol. 3 #9 (October 2015) and was created by Al Ewing and Stefano Caselli.

 S.W.O.R.D.

 S.W.O.R.D.
 (Sentient World Observation and Response Department), works with S.H.I.E.L.D. but specializes in extraterrestrial threats.
 It is first introduced in Astonishing X-Men (vol. 3) #6 (December 2004), written by Joss Whedon.
 Dialogue in the stories depicting both organizations has been ambiguous on whether S.W.O.R.D. is a branch of S.H.I.E.L.D. or a sister agency.

-Agent Abigail Brand, the S.W.O.R.D. agent the X-Men encountered, has green hair, a trait typical of agents of S.H.I.E.L.D.'s archenemy, Hydra.
-This unusual characteristic did not go unremarked; Wolverine referred to her as "Hydra-Hair" in Astonishing X-Men (vol. 3) #6.

 A similar group as S.W.O.R.D., likewise affiliated with the U.N., is Starcore, which has worked with S.H.I.E.L.D. on several projects of joint interest, including establishing and maintaining a crewed facility on Earth's Moon.